EGaraldi/corecon/paper/paper.md

 inhomogeneous unit systems, and sampling strategies (e.g. volume- or mass-averaged quantities in the intergalactic medium).
 Hence, employing these data in a scientifically-sound way often requires (i) retrieving the aforementioned information from different publications, and (ii) homogenise them.
-Moreover, it is often challenging to grasp a complete picture of available constraints for a given physical quantity.
-The situation is made worse by the lack of any systematic collection of data.
-Additionally, constraints on physical quantities often need to be retrieved from published *plots*, as they are not explicitly reported in the publication itself, a tedious and error-prone task, as well as a sub-standard scientific practice.
+The situation is made worse by the fact that derived constraints are often not explicitly reported (although this is slowly changing), forcing their retrieval from published *plots* when the authors are unavailable (e.g. because they haved moved on to a different career) or unwilling to share the data, a tedious and error-prone task and a sub-standard scientific practice.
-While in principle the latter limitation can be prevented by directly contacting the authors of the publication, the extreme mobility faced by researchers entails that contact information are very often outdated at best, while frequently the authors have simply left the field.

 We tackle these
-issues through a python module named `CoReCon (acronym for Collection of Reionization Constraint) that we present in this paper.
+issues through a systematic collection of published constraints on physical properties of the Universe during the EoR.
+This collection is wrapped in a python module named `CoReCon (acronym for Collection of Reionization Constraint) that we present in this paper.
 We start by introducing the goals and design choices of `CoReCon`, then move on to a description of its features, followed by a review of the available constraints at the time of publication.
 We close this paper discussing desirable future developments and with a pledge to the community.

 # The `CoReCon` python module

-We tackle these issues through a python module named `CoReCon` (acronym for Collection of Reionization Constraint).
 The goal of `CoReCon` is twofold.
 First, it comprises a growing set of constraints on key physical quantities related to the EoR, homogenised in their format and units, lifting the busy researchers from the burden of searching, retrieving and formatting data.
 Second, and foremost, `CoReCon` provides a platform for the reionization and high-redshift